MSnow-21/Professional_README_Generator/README.md

 Testing Instructions:

-Run : npm test to confirm if application is running properly.
+Run : 1 to confirm if application is running properly.

 Questions: